MadSciTech/legal-agreements/trademark-policy.md

 ## List of Marks

 * Mad Scientist Technologies - Wordmark/Servicemark
+* MadSciTech - Wordmark
-* MadSciTech - word markMad Sci Tech - Wordmark
+* Mad Sci Tech - Wordmark
 * madscitech.com - Domain Name
+* Mad Scientist Technologies Logo - Logo/Graphic
 * Mad Scientist Technologies Star - Logo/Graphic

 Please note that this list is not exhaustive and may be updated from time to time.
 For any inquiries regarding the use of these Marks or to request approval for any usage not covered under this policy, please contact us at staff@madscitech.com.